What are some common cat illnesses?

 What should I do if my cat is ill?

 If your cat is sick and exhibiting any of the symptoms listed above, it's critical to bring them to the vet as soon as possible.
-At Animal Medical Center of New England, we have an in-house laboratory, onsite pharmacy, and emergency clinic to provide your pet the care they need (help for after-hours emergencies is also available).
+At Animal Medical Center of New England, we have an in-house laboratory, onsite pharmacy, and emergency clinic to provide your pet the care they need.